pshahid/wampush/readme.md

 WAMPush
 -------

+The [WAMP](http://wamp.ws) acronym stands for Web Application Messaging Protocol.
+It's a subprotocol for web app JSON RPC, **NOT Windows Apache Mysql PHP**!

-WAMPush is a library to connect your Angular app to a websocket WAMP server.
+WAMPush is a library to connect your Angular app to a websocket [WAMP](http://wamp.ws) server.
 It uses the Autobahn JS (WAMP impl) library from Tavendo to facilitate JSON PubSub/RPC over Websockets as an Angular service.

 About
 -----